 Setapp aims to do the same thing with software.
 You pay $8.99 per month for a broad collection of apps from a number of companies.
 When more apps are added, the price stays the same.
 The price of entry is much lower, and you can cancel at any time.

 We all love software upgrades — it usually means more features and better security.
 But we don’t always love paying for upgrades, especially when they’re regular, expensive and don’t offer much improvement.
 With Setapp, every app is automatically updated at no additional charge.

 Reasons Behind My Reviews and Ratings

-Setapp currently offers 78 apps, and their quality is very good.
+Setapp currently offers 170+ apps, and its quality is very good.
 But I’d like to see the range expanded further.
-The company are aiming for a maximum of 300 apps, and once they get close to that number, they’ll deserve 5 stars, as long as they maintain the quality.
+The company is aiming for a maximum of 300 apps, and once they get close to that number, they’ll deserve 5 stars, as long as they maintain the quality.

 Ease of Use: 5/5

 The Setapp app is intuitive, and a pleasure to use.
 I found exploring the apps that are available, searching for something particular, and installing apps very easy, and encountered no issues.

 The FAQ and knowledge base on Setapp’s website is helpful and comprehensive.
 Support questions can be submitted via an online form.
 It’s not possible to contact them via email, phone or chat, so I deducted one star.
 Support for individual apps is provided by the respective companies.